browserstack/webdriver-framework/appium/appiumdriver-framework-testng/README.md

 - Quitting the AppiumDriver instance such that the test session on BrowserStack also is ended cleanly.

-Now, the `BaseTest` class can then be extended by your webdriver based test classes as shown below
+Now, the `BaseTest` class can then be extended by your appiumdriver based test classes as shown below

 ```java
 public class SomeUsefulTestClass extends BaseTest {